 Licensed Marriage & Family Therapist

-Dr. Cassandra Lettenberger-Klein is a Licensed Associate Marriage and Family Therapist in the state of Georgia.
+Dr. Cassandra Lettenberger-Klein is a Licensed Marriage and Family Therapist in the state of Georgia.
 Dr. Lettenberger-Klein is specifically trained to work with couples and families, as well as individuals.
 She earned her Master’s Degree in Marriage and Family Therapy from Purdue University, and her doctoral degree in Marriage and Family Therapy from Florida State University.
 Dr. Lettenberger-Klein has worked in a variety of clinical settings, including a Domestic Relations Bureau in Indiana, two university clinics, a short-term inpatient psychiatric hospital in Florida, and several community agencies in Indiana, Illinois, and Florida.
 Additionally, Dr. Lettenberger-Klein has experience in leading parenting groups.
-Dr. Lettenberger-Klein also co-facilitates couple group therapy with her husband, Daniel Lettenberger-Klein, M.S., LMFT.
+Dr. Lettenberger-Klein has also co-facilitated couple group therapy with her husband, Daniel Lettenberger-Klein, M.S., LMFT.
+After receiving the state-required training, Dr. Lettenberger-Klein is now offering telemental health services to self-pay clients.

 Dr. Lettenberger-Klein’s areas of expertise include couples experiencing relational discord or those interested in pre-marital treatment; families facing divorce/separation or in which a child is displaying behavioral problems; and individuals suffering from emotional or behavioral issues.
 These areas of expertise have been honed through clinical work and extensive research.
 Specifically, Dr. Lettenberger-Klein researches parent-child and parent-adolescent relationships concentrating primarily on everyday stressors, family communication, and social support.
 Dr. Lettenberger-Klein has been published in the Journal of Family Violence, the American Journal of Family Therapy, the Journal of Creativity and Mental Health, and the Family Journal.
 Dr. Lettenberger-Klein continues to work towards future publications in the area of family relations.
 Additionally, Dr. Lettenberger-Klein has presented at several national and regional conferences on working with families within the child welfare system and parent-child/parent-adolescent relationships.